maddieeckstrom/maddieeckstrom/README.md

   ></img>
 </a>

-### I enjoy front end engineering and web development.
+I'm a coder who enjoys front end engineering and web development, located on the island of Oahu, Hawaii.
 ### Click on the icons above to get to know me better!

 <!--